tnas/reordering-library/README.md

 valgrind --leak-check=yes myprog arg1 arg2
 </code>

-* For performance profiling, Callgrind/KCachegrind has been used.
+* For performance profiling, Callgrind has been used.
 <code>
 valgrind --tool=callgrind program [program_options]
 </code>

+* For graphical performance visualization KCachegrind has been used.
 <code>
 kcachegrind callgrind.out.XXX
 </code>